Safety-Critical Ergodic Exploration in Cluttered Environments via Control Barrier Functions: Introduction

 Our approach poses safe trajectory optimization for exploration as a constrained ergodic trajectory optimization problem.
-We leverage discrete-time control barrier functions (DCBFs) as inequality constraints to ensure the safety of the robot along a trajectory and jointly optimize an ergodic trajectory subject to robotic motion constraints to enforce effective ergodic coverage.
-We show that our approach is able to compute safety-critical trajectories in cluttered search environments.
-We demonstrate in both experiment and simulation that our approach generates safe, ergodic exploratory trajectories.
-Lastly, we test the robustness of our method using simulations and compare our method with existing approaches.
+We leverage discrete-time control barrier functions (DCBFs) as constraints to ensure the safety of the robot along a trajectory and jointly optimize an ergodic trajectory subject to robot motion constraints to enforce effective ergodic coverage.
+We demonstrate in both experiment and simulation that our approach generates safe, ergodic exploratory trajectories in cluttered search environments.
+In addition, we test the robustness of our method in simulation and compare our method with existing approaches.
 Furthermore, we show that our method is able to generate efficient search trajectories for scenarios with multi-robot exploration (see Fig.~\ref{fig:multi1}).

 Thus, in summary, our contributions are: \begin{enumerate} \item A method for safety-critical ergodic trajectory optimization (SC-ETO) that integrates discrete-time control barrier functions with ergodic search; and \item Demonstrations of our approach on a single- and multi- robot exploration task in a cluttered environment. \end{enumerate}